 introduction > open-source.

-That’s also the end of the book.
-Thank you for reading it.
-I hope it helps you feel joy.
+Thank you for reading my book.
+I hope it helps you find yourself and feel joy.